 Our guide will meet you 15 minutes prior to the tour start time to make sure all necessary paperwork is completed.
 You will meet your guide on the Southeast corner of the main cruise ship dock in Portage Cove.
 CLICK HERE

 One of our professional naturalist guides will host the tour and narrate the drive from the port in Haines to the village of Klukwan.
 Once in Klukwan, local villagers with expert personal knowledge of their native culture will share their history and traditions with you.
-Is there a bathroom?

 Yes - restrooms are available on the dock prior to departing for your tour and on-site at the cannery and American Bald Eagle Foundation.

 Our tours embrace Southeast Alaska’s unpredictable weather.
 Our tours run rain or shine.
 If in a rare instance weather does cause us to cancel the tour you will be refunded in full and provided with assistance with finding an alternative activity for the day.

 Just let us know when you are making your reservation.
 We have alternative snack options available to accommodate most dietary restrictions with advanced notice at no additional charge.